Project Echo Logo

 WHAT IS THE DSMIG PROJECT ECHO?

-The DSMIG Project ECHO is a monthly virtual meeting for health care providers to learn and share information about the care of people with Down syndrome.
+The DSMIG Project ECHO is a monthly virtual meeting for health care professionals to learn and share information about the care of people with Down syndrome.
 It is based on the Project ECHO model developed at the University of New Mexico.
 All sessions take place from 5:00 - 6:15 PM ET.

 SESSION SCHEDULE